bedops/bedops/docs/_build/html/_sources/content/usage-examples/distance-frequencies.txt

 Script
 ======

 SNPs are in a BED-formatted file called ``SNPs.bed`` sorted lexicographically with `sort-bed`_.
 The DNase-hypersensitive sites are stored in a sorted BED-formatted file called ``DHSs.bed``.
-These two files are available in the :ref:`downloads` section.
+These two files are available in the :ref:`distance_frequencies_downloads` section.

 ::